 Guinea pigs are small and sensitive animals.
 When they can attract diseases, it is very hard to tell if they are sick or not.
 This means you need to be very careful around your pet.

-What Diseases Can My Guinea Pig Catch from Me?
+What Diseases Can My Guinea Pig Catch From Me?

 Although we may love our cuddle sessions with our guinea pigs, this interaction has the potential to make your animal very sick.
-When you pass disease or a condition to an animal, this is called a zoonotic disease.
+When you pass a disease or a condition to an animal, this is called a zoonotic disease.
 These are infectious conditions that naturally move between humans and animals without regard to their genetic makeup.

 There is no cure for the common cold, but most colds are viral infections.
 However, in some cases, a bacterium can be the source of your disease.
 If you are prone to catching colds, you should take steps to prevent spreading it to others in your household, including your animals.
 Our larger respiratory systems and stronger immune systems are more capable of recovering from these diseases.